Codeine, OxyContin, Percocet, and Vicodin.

 Relief from pain.
-In some people, prescription pain relievers also cause euphoria or feelings of well being by affecting the brain regions that mediate pleasure.
+In some people, prescription pain relievers also cause euphoria or feelings of well-being by affecting the brain regions that mediate pleasure.
 This is why they are abused.
-Other effects include drowsiness, constipation and slowed breathing.
+Other effects include drowsiness, constipation, and slowed breathing.
 Taking a large single dose of prescription pain relievers can cause severe respiratory depression that can lead to death.
 Use of prescription pain relievers with other substances that depress the central nervous system, such as alcohol, antihistamines, barbiturates, benzodiazepines, or general anesthetics, increases the risk of life-threatening respiratory depression.

 Taken exactly as prescribed, pain relievers can manage pain effectively.
 But chronic use or abuse of opioids can result in physical dependence and addiction.
 Dependence means that the body adapts to the presence of the drug, and withdrawal symptoms occur if use is reduced or stopped.
-Symptoms of withdrawal include: restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, and cold flashes with goose bumps (“cold turkey”).
+Symptoms of withdrawal include restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, and cold flashes with goosebumps.